growingananas/react_app-with-api/README.md

 # React Todo App with API
-Implemented the API client in the `src/utils/fetchClient.ts`.
+This React Todo App is designed to provide a user-friendly interface for managing tasks.
+The app is powered by an API client implemented in the './src/utils/fetchClient.ts' file, allowing seamless communication with the server using various methods.

 ## Error messages